Dylan-Grinboju/password_checker/README.md

 ### Option 2: Use the Precompiled Version
 1. Download the precompiled executable from the `dist` folder.
 2. Run the `.exe` file (compatible with Windows OS).

+## How to Use
+Simply enter the password you want to check in the text box.
+Then, choose the level of computational power you want to simulate for brute-forcing your password, or check if the password is common enough to be part of one of the datasets.

 ## Notes
 - Your checked passwords are neither saved nor transmitted anywhere.